5-A-Side Goalkeeping Guide: Tips To Improve Your Game

 You don’t have much time to think about shots in 5-a-side.
 In some cases you’ll need to simply react on instinct.
 Your positioning and footwork ensures that you have the maximum chance of getting in the way of the ball.
 But you’ll also need to be competent at rebounding the ball away with the inside of your foot, stretching out a leg to deflect it, and parrying it away with a hand (or two).
 After a save you’ve either got to get up and gather it or, if the ball leaves the ‘D’, get up and set for the next attempt.

-It’s important that you sharpen your reflexes for 5-a-side.
-There are a number of different exercises you could perform; some ideas are featured in my Goalkeepers Agility Guide.
-One example that I’d recommend is the following exercise featuring England Goalkeepers Jordan Pickford, Nick Pope and Dean Henderson.
-You can see how they respond — often with their feet — to powerful close-range shots.
+I recommend checking out the following exercise featuring England Goalkeepers Jordan Pickford, Nick Pope and Dean Henderson.
+You can see how they respond–often with their feet–to powerful close-range shots.
 This same exercise could be adapted to 5-a-side training by asking the servers to keep the ball below head height at all times.

 Underarm Distribution